njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/README.md

 ----

-# Pymaceuticals Animal Study Analysis
+# **Pharmaceutical Study Analysis: Evaluating Drug Efficacy in the Treatment of Squamous Cell Carcinoma**

 ----

+**Study Overview**

-Over the course of 45 days, this study analyzes the effects of a placebo and nine drug treatment regimens on the tumor development of 248 mice suffering from a commonly occurring form of skin cancer, squamous cell carcinoma (SCC).
-From the initial results, the most promising treatments include Ceftamin, Infubinol, Ramicane, and this company’s drug of interest, Capomulin.
-Company management is particularly interested in comparing the performance of Capomulin against the other drug candidates.
+This analysis examines the effects of a placebo and nine drug treatment regimens on tumor development in mice over a 45-day period.
+The study population consisted of 248 mice diagnosed with squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.
+Based on preliminary results, four treatments emerged as the most promising candidates: Ceftamin, Infubinol, Ramicane, and Capomulin — the latter being the company's primary drug of interest.
+A central objective of this analysis is to evaluate Capomulin's performance relative to the other leading candidates.

 <img width="1108" alt="4_2_1_tumor_volume_by_drug_regimen" src="https://github.com/njgeorge000158/Pharmaceutical-Animal-Study-Analysis-with-Matplotlib/assets/137228821/c0c6add1-413c-4efc-88a4-6fb00e01fee7">